airalab/robonomics-grant-program/proposals/agridatatrade.md

 ## 5. Expected results :package:

 We aim to have a working platform to demonstrate as a proof of concept and to attract funding and interest from farmers, councils, and economists planning to eventually create a nationwide water (and soil) pollution marketplace.
 The prototype will be followed by a technical white paper and publications promoting the project.
-We have full permission from their Ranngitekei Rivers Water Quality Monitoring Group to install sensors on private property in 33 sites  on a permanent ongoing basis.
+We have full permission from their Rangitekei Rivers Water Quality Monitoring Group to install sensors on private property in any of 33 sites  on a permanent ongoing basis.
+We plan to install 6 sensors on 2 farms from the list of sites for real-time monitoring through the Robonomics Network

 ## 6. Project Schedule :date: